PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 The web bundles support the [Universal Module Definition](https://github.com/umdjs/umd) specification and as such can be loaded using [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) module loaders such as [RequireJS](http://requirejs.org/), [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module loaders such as Node.js or by using [browser globals](http://vanilla-js.com/).

-The examples don't use a module loader, so each bundle is available as a browser global under the `MbedCloudSDK` namespace.
-To run an example, simply open it in a browser once a valid API key has been added.
+The web examples don't use a module loader, so each bundle is available as a browser global under the `MbedCloudSDK` namespace.

-__Note:__ Mbed Cloud is protected with [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) which restricts cross-origin calls from unknown domains.
-The domain `localhost` has been whitelisted for Mbed Cloud to enable local development, but until your production server domain has been whitelisted, you may disable CORS support in your browser using [command line switches](http://www.thegeekstuff.com/2016/09/disable-same-origin-policy/) or [extensions](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
-This is only a concern for pure in-browser support.
+__Note:__ [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) protects Mbed Cloud.
+CORS rules are a browser security feature which restricts cross-origin calls from unknown domains and is only a concern when you use the SDKs directly in a browser (not Node.js).
+If using the SDKs in a browser (perhaps for a single page web application), the domain `localhost` has been whitelisted for Mbed Cloud to enable local development.
+Before deploying to production, any public domain will need to be whitelisted to avoid CORS restrictions.
+To do this, please contact Mbed Cloud support.

 ### API Keys